janakanuwan/CS3249-2020-React/README.md

 >- What is the view tree?
 >- What are the view components?
 >- What are the properties of view components?
->- What are the model classes?
->- What are the properties of model classes?

 ### Steps